lileitech/lileitech.github.io/source/news/index.md

 ## 2025

+* **[13 Jan, 2025]** Our paper "Personalized Topology-Informed Localization of Standard 12-Lead ECG Electrode Placement from Incomplete Cardiac MRIs for Efficient Cardiac Digital Twins" has been accepted by MedIA!
+Thanks so much to the editor and the reviewers!
 * **[03 Jan, 2025]** I have been offered to serve as Guest Associate Editor for IEEE TMI!
 * **[03 Jan, 2025]** One paper has been accepted by ISBI 2025!
 Congratulations to Guang Yang.